silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `base_allocation_per_community`: Base amount of tokens to allocate to each community

-`community_multipliers`: list of multipliers to apply to each community, where the community's token allocation is the base allocation multiplied by its multiplier.
+`community_multipliers`: list of multipliers to apply to each community.
+The community's token allocation is the base allocation multiplied by its multiplier.

-`within_community_allocation`: "equal" for allocating the community's tokens equally across its top 20 members, or "proportional" for allocating them in proportion to holdings.
+`within_community_allocation`: "equal" for allocating each community's tokens equally across its top 20 members, or "proportional" for allocating the community's tokens across its users in proportion to holdings.

-`combine_allocations_method`: "max" for combining allocations across communities by giving each user only the maximum allocation they got for their participation in all communities, or "sum" for adding up all their allocations across all communities
+`combine_allocations_method`: "max" for combining allocations across communities by giving each user _only the maximum allocation_ they got for their participation in all communities, or "sum" for _adding up_ all their allocations across all communities

 `rounding_decimals`: Number of decimal places to round token amounts for the final combined allocations.

 `excluded_addresses`: List of addresses, which will be excluded from all allocations.
 In this applied example, the incinerator and LP addresses are exluded.

-The main output is the final combined allocations csv file, which is "COMBINED_allocations.csv" in this applied example.
+The main output is the final combined allocations csv file, which is `"COMBINED_allocations.csv"` in this applied example.
 This can be used for the airdrop tool in the parent folder, with appropriate configuration.

 ## Possible Allocation Combination Methods